arturoherrero/arturoherrero.com/_posts/2012/2012-02-06-create-your-own-groovy-type-conversion.md

 layout: post
 title: Create your own Groovy type conversion
 description: Type conversion is a programming language technique for changing an object's data type into another.
-tags: en
+tags: programming
-redirect_from: /2012/02/06/create-your-own-groovy-type-conversion/
 ---

 ### Type conversion, the standard way

-_Type conversion_ -or _casting_- is a programming language technique for changing an object's data type into another.
+_Type conversion_—or _casting_—is a programming language technique for changing an object's data type into another.

-I'm sure you are familiar with this code, which converts a String to an Integer.
+The following code converts a String to an Integer.

 ```groovy
 def number = (Integer)'1'